 Exposure assessment and risk characterisation

-- Identified hazards go beyond hazards that warrant classification, and include:
+- Identified hazards include:

-- hazards for which currently no classification criteria exist, but where there is evidence that the substance can cause adverse effects (typically relevant for soil and sediment);
+- hazards for which no classification criteria currently exist, but where there is evidence that the substance can cause adverse effects (typically relevant for soil and sediment);

-- Make sure that the description of use is clear and consistent with the uses of the substance in the supply chain.
+- Make sure the description of use is clear and consistent with the uses of the substance in the supply chain.

 - Cover all uses of the substance during its lifecycle.

-- Make sure that the short titles of the exposure scenarios are consistent with the use description in section 3.5 of IUCLID, the exposure scenario annex, and section 1.2 of the extended safety data sheet.
+- Make sure that the short titles of the exposure scenarios are consistent with the use description in Section 3.5 of IUCLID, the exposure scenario annex, and Section 1.2 of the extended safety data sheet.

-- Describe all actual relevant uses.
+- Describe all actual uses.